The Reluctant Star

 Pikiteora (Pixie) Williams was born on July 12th, 1928 in Mohaka, Hawkes Bay, New Zealand.
 From Ngāti Pahauwera (Ngāti Kahungunu), Pixie was taken from her mother when only a few months old to be raised by her beloved (grand) parents.
 Her childhood years were happy and her love of music was born - singing around the piano most evenings and on the Marae from age three.

 With the death of her (grand) parents, Pixie's happy childhood ended.
 She was 12 years old and under the care of her uncle who put her to work on his farm alongside her cousins.
 To make it bearable they'd sing.

 By age 14 relatives stepped in, concerned by the way she was being worked, and arranged for Pixie's birth mother to pick her up.
 Not much changed, 'I still worked my butt off', and by age 15 Pixie moved to Napier where she got a job cleaning at the hospital and housekeeping at the Masonic Hotel.
-There she met famous Australian soprano Gladys Moncrieff who inspired Pixie to get some singing lessons, which she did because she wanted "to do it right."

 "Ours was known as the musical house where everyone gathered to sing or play the piano and guitar.
 It was a simple but magical childhood, full of music and singing, until my (grand) parents died."